No Champion, no deal – It´s not quite that simple

 Without a champion, the picture remains diffuse

 And so back to the initial question: Is “no champion, no deal” right?
-We can approach the answer from two angles, both of which are simple and obvious.

-Imagine if you had to do without his support.
-How much more uncertain and imprecise would your own measures be?
-How much time would you spend guessing, wasting time, dithering and procrastinating instead of doing the right things right?
-These questions already give the right impression: it will be very difficult without a champion.
-Nevertheless, the feeling remains that you can still make it.
+Imagine if you had to do without this support.
+How much more uncertain would your own actions become?
+How much time would you spend guessing instead of doing the right things at the right time?

 Champions also work behind the scenes